 Considering confidentiality, all reasonable measures were taken to preserve the confidentiality of the respondents' responses.
 In other words, the participants were given the assurance that their responses would be treated as confidential, and no identifiable external entity or persons would be able to access the information they would provide.
 Additionally, inform consent was approved by respondents.
 That is, the opportunity was given to the respondents to accept or decline from partaking in the study.
 Inform consent outlines the necessity for respondents to comprehend the primary goal, objective, and possible adverse effects before deciding whether or not they want to engage in the research (Seidman, 2006).
 Before distributing the questionnaire to the participants, the researcher provided a clear explanation of the research objective.
 Lastly, During the course of this research, the respondents' anonymity was also considered.
-According to Oliver (2010), anonymity in research is crucial from an ethical standpoint since it allows respondents to keep their identify the responders in order to ensure anonymity of the data information collected.
+According to Oliver (2010), anonymity in research is crucial from an ethical standpoint since it allows respondents to keep their identities hidden.
+Consequently, codes rather than names were employed to identify the responders in order to ensure anonymity of the data information collected.